-In addition to the property and liability coverage mentioned above, there are other insurance coverage types that may be worth considering.
-These include the following:
+In addition to property and liability coverage, there are other insurance coverage types that may be worth considering.
+These include:

 - Business income insurance: If your direct sales business enjoys a regular and steady income but a covered disaster forces you to halt operations while repairs are made, this coverage provides you with a continuation of income until you are back on your feet.

-- Workers' compensation insurance: Most direct sellers do not have employees, but the range of businesses in this category is vast.
-So it is possible that your business does, in fact, employ others.
+- Workers' compensation insurance: Most direct sellers don't employees, but the range of businesses in this category is vast.
+So it's possible that your business does, in fact, employ others.
 In this case, your state may require you to carry workers' compensation insurance, which covers the cost of treatment for injuries sustained on the job.

-- Health insurance: Most people in the direct selling environment are not covered by employer-subsidized health insurance.
-Unless you have coverage under a parent or a spouse, you will need to purchase this insurance on your own.
+- Health insurance: Most people in the direct selling environment aren't covered by employer-subsidized health insurance.
+Unless you have coverage under a parent or a spouse, you'll need to purchase this insurance on your own.
 An independent insurance agent can help you navigate your state’s health insurance exchange to find suitable coverage at a reasonable rate.

 - Flood insurance: Home and business insurance has exclusions for damage caused by floods.
 If your inventory is at risk of damage by floodwaters and it holds a significant value, you may want to consider purchasing flood insurance through the National Flood Insurance Program (NFIP).

-Because there are so many different types of direct sales businesses, there is no single policy portfolio that is right for all of them.
+Because there are so many different types of direct sales businesses, there's no single policy portfolio that's right for all of them.
 When you discuss your business operations with an independent insurance agent, your agent can help you understand the various exposures your particular business faces and can recommend coverage designed to mitigate your risks.